mjkim21-dev/mjkim21-dev.github.io/docs/06-PCB-Design/pcb.md

 ## Overview

 This PCB is designed to support a solenoid valve, PIC Nano MicroChip microcontroller, and a speaker circuit.
+The PCB design is imperative for the project in EGR 304, this is just one of 4 PCB boards in which my group mates of Team 211 will have the other boards.
+The boards will work in a hub and spoke system, see [team block diagram](https://egr304-2025-f-211.github.io/06-Team-block-diagram/) for more information about each boards and where this board fits.

 ## PCB 3D View